Machérie Ekwa Bahango

-Machérie Ekwa Bahango (born 1993) is a filmmaker from the Democratic Republic of the Congo.
+Machérie Ekwa Bahangois a filmmaker from the Democratic Republic of the Congo.
 Her first feature film Maki’la premiered at the Berlinale 2018.
 Her movie Sema advocated for women's rights and thematised the issue of sexual violence.
 It won an award as "Best International Film" at the DC Independent Film Festival 2020 in Washington.

 Life

 Machérie Ekwa Bahango was born in Kisangani.
 After school she went to university and received a degree in law at the Protestant University in the Congo.
 As a student she participated in workshops for screenplay and film production.

 Career

 In 2014 Congolese film production company Labson Bizizi Ciné-Kongo hired Machérie Ekwa Bahango as a production manager and as an interviewer.

 In 2016 she was a screenwriter for the French language TV series Ndakisa.
 Produced by the NGO Search for Common Ground, Ndakisa was aired on Congolese national television.